 “When we give these huge tax cuts to the wealthy and turn around and say we have no more money for better crosswalks, it makes me angry,” Iwamoto said.
 “Students are being subjected to walking on dangerous streets.
 There should be more road safety investments.”

-Principal Ron Okamura, who supported Saiki’s reelection campaign, expressed hope that Iwamoto’s proposed addition of blinking lights will enhance both driver and pedestrian safety.
+Principal Ron Okamura, who publicly supported Saiki’s reelection campaign, expressed hope that Iwamoto’s proposed addition of blinking lights will enhance both driver and pedestrian safety.

 “I hope she continues Representative Saiki’s road safety initiatives, such as the speed bumps he raised around the school,” Okamura said.
 “Anything helps, but we also need to address other issues, such as [inadequate] street lighting and overgrown trees.”